BestWillInTheWorld/techshed-hugo/content/page/resources.md

 ---
 #### Robert M. Pirsig, Zen and the Art of Motorcycle Maintenance

 > “Peace of mind produces right values, right values produce right thoughts.
+>
-Right thoughts produce right actions and right actions produce work which will be a material reflection for others to see of the serenity at the center of it all.”
+> Right thoughts produce right actions and right actions produce work which will be a material reflection for others to see of the serenity at the center of it all.”

+## Techshed Forum
+We have a Discourse forum up and running over at [forum.techshedfrome.org](https://forum.techshedfrome.org).

+Feel free to join in the discussion!

 ## Trello Boards

 ### [Skills](https://trello.com/b/W4NvovnG/skills-matrix)